It’s banned in most countries. So does animal testing in cosmetics still matter? We investigate

 By Emma Håkansson

 In 1988, ground-breaking animal rights organisation, PETA, released one of the first ever investigations into cosmetic animal testing.
-After their yearlong investigation, PETA uncovered more than 100 violations of federal state laws in the USA that demonstrated atrocious cruelty.
-For example: rabbits’ ears being cut off while they were conscious, rats being force fed chemicals and left convulsing even after laboratory staff went home; mice drowned in bottles of cooking oil; caustic chemicals being rubbed onto guinea pigs’ skin until it ate the skin away, and more.
+After their yearlong investigation, PETA uncovered more than 100 violations of federal state laws in the USA.
+These violations demonstrated atrocious cruelty.

-Thankfully, cosmetic animal testing itself is now illegal in many countries across the world – all member countries of the European Union, as well as in Australia, India, Israel, New Zealand, Norway, Switzerland, Turkey and the United Kingdom.
-Thanks to new legislation recently passed, these tests will no longer be legally required in the United States.
+Thankfully, cosmetic animal testing itself is now illegal in many countries across the world.
+All member countries of the European Union, as well as in Australia, India, New Zealand, Norway, Switzerland, Turkey and the United Kingdom have banned it.
+And thanks to new legislation recently passed, these tests will no longer be legally required in the United States.

 New ingredients, new tests